Bible Study Guidelines

 Yeah (sigh!)... we know... most of us DON'T like rules.

-But while we want to make Jesus Lord of our lives, we don't want to turn into "Lord of the Flies".
-So we've based these on John Stott's tried and true guidelines.
-We ask everyone to respect that these encourage us to get the most out of a successful bible study:
+But while we talk about making Jesus Lord of our lives, we don't want to turn into "Lord of the Flies".
+Thanks to John Stott's tried and true guidelines... we'll use these to get the most out of a successful bible study: